CoG: Controllable Graph Reasoning via Relational Blueprints and Failure-Aware Refinement over Knowledge Graphs: Conclusion

 \section{Conclusion}

-In this paper, we present CoG, a training-free framework for controllable reasoning over knowledge graphs.
-CoG introduces two key innovations: relational blueprint-guided exploration and failure-aware refinement.
-These mechanisms mitigate critical challenges such as error cascading and structural misalignment in complex multi-hop reasoning tasks.
-Extensive experiments on WebQSP, CWQ, and GrailQA demonstrate that CoG outperforms existing state-of-the-art methods in both performance and efficiency, making it a robust and scalable solution for knowledge graph question answering.
+In this paper, we present CoG, a training-free, dual-process framework for controllable reasoning over knowledge graphs.
+By seamlessly integrating relational blueprint-guided exploration (System 1) with failure-aware refinement (System 2), CoG fundamentally mitigates critical challenges such as search myopia, error cascading, and structural misalignment in complex multi-hop reasoning.
+Extensive experiments across WebQSP, CWQ, and GrailQA demonstrate that CoG consistently achieves state-of-the-art performance.
+Most notably, it excels in zero-shot generalization and the retrieval of comprehensive answer sets without relying on costly parameter fine-tuning.
+Ultimately, CoG establishes a highly robust, interpretable, and scalable paradigm for knowledge graph question answering.